jccalhoun/mpcButtonJukebox/github-readme-updated.md

+Claude.ai wrote this readme.
+I read through it and didn't notice any errors of hallucinations.

 # Raspberry Pi Jukebox

 A specialized application for transforming a traditional jukebox into a modern digital music player using a Raspberry Pi 5.
 This application displays album art and song information from an MPD (Music Player Daemon) music collection while maintaining the classic jukebox experience through numeric input.